The "fêtes galantes" in the Louis XV period

 The reason for trying to get closer to nature is to show that you are educated and have read the writings of Jean-Jacques Rousseau (1712-1778).
 According to him, Man is good by nature and it is society that compromises him.
 Thus, those in society who are closest to nature are considered respectable.
 This leads to a sentimentalist view of the peasantry, which is considered purer.
 Illustrating shepherds is an opportunity to express the fate of feelings on people who are considered 'simple' and 'innocent'.
 Indeed, the aristocracy, too far removed from nature, is blamed for vanity and lust rather than fate.

-This idea is not new; the pastoral was popularised in literature as early as the 3rd century BC by Virgil in Les bucoliques, but really took off during the Italian Renaissance.
+This idea is not new: the pastoral was popularized in literature as early as the 3rd century B.C. by Virgil in Les bucoliques, but really took off during the Italian Renaissance.
 In France, it was Honoré D'Urfé (1607-1628) who brought the pastoral to light with L'Astrée in 1607.
-The novel describes the adventures of young men whose noble ancestors chose to get away from the wars to live in hamlets on the banks of the Lignon.
+The novel describes the adventures of young men whose noble ancestors have chosen to escape the wars and live in hamlets on the banks of the Lignon.

 Detail of a gallant scene on an antique porcelain and gilt bronze planter

-The theme of the Pastoral in the visual arts arrived with the decoration of the Hôtel de Soubise in Paris by François Boucher in 1737-1738.
-He conceived scenes of carefree and playful youth in an idealised image of peasant life.
-The shepherds and shepherdesses, dressed like lords and whose bare feet are never soiled, look after flocks requiring little care.
-They seem totally unaffected by the harsh conditions of rural life.
+The Pastoral theme in the visual arts arrived with François Boucher 's decorations for the Hôtel de Soubise in Paris in 1737-1738.
+Boucher created scenes of carefree, playful youth in an idealized image of peasant life.
+The shepherds and shepherdesses, dressed like lords and whose bare feet are never soiled, tend flocks requiring little care.
+They seem totally oblivious to the harsh conditions of rural life.

-By surrounding oneself with works representing this ideal society, educated but close to nature, one appropriates its virtues.
-Transposing a gallant scene into a bucolic landscape is a way of ensuring that the feelings expressed are well founded.
+By surrounding ourselves with works representing this ideal society, educated but close to nature, we appropriate its virtues.
+Transposing a gallant scene into a bucolic landscape is a way of ensuring that the feelings expressed are well-founded.

-This glorification of country life reached its peak with the Queen's hamlet of Marie-Antoinette.
-She asked Richard Mique to create a rural village with thatched cottages and a farm on the outskirts of the Trianon.
-There are a barn, a dairy, a stable, a pigsty and a henhouse.
-Legend has it that she "played the shepherdess", which is not exactly the reality, as she used this place mainly as a place for walking.
-Nevertheless, these buildings show the great attraction that the rural world and its activities had for aristocratic society.
+This glorification of country life reached its apogee with Marie-Antoinette's hameau de la Reine.
+Marie-Antoinette commissioned Richard Mique to create a rural village with thatched cottages and a farm on the outskirts of the Trianon.
+The village features a barn, dairy, stable, pigsty and chicken coop.
+Legend has it that she "played the shepherdess", but this is not exactly the reality, as she used the area mainly as a place for strolling.
+Nevertheless, these buildings demonstrate the strong appeal of the rural world and its activities to aristocratic society.

 The image of a Rococo lifestyle